jamesmcginnis/rabbit-rss-card/README.md

 - Verify the `refresh_interval` is set to a value between 1 and 1440 minutes
 - Check browser console for any errors
 - The interval timer is reset when the card configuration changes

+### Auto-scroll not looping smoothly
+- Ensure `max_articles` is set high enough to produce more content than the 450px viewport
+- With very few articles the loop may appear to jump — adding more feeds or increasing `max_articles` will smooth this out

 ## Credits